Truck Centers, Inc. Course Descriptions

 CEA01 DD HEAVY-DUTY - AIR & ATS DIAGNOSTICS ILT (3 DAYS)

-This advanced course is focused on the components, operation, and diagnostics of the DD engine’s air and after treatment system.
-On the air system side of the course, we will look at the evolution of the turbocharger and EGR system components over the different DD engine releases.
-Technicians will learn the proper operation and diagnostics of air system components (both electronic faults and symptom-based issues).
-The ATS system will include a detailed study of the DOC and DPF filters, their related sensors, and all aspects of the regeneration process.
-The SCR system will be covered by examining the major components of both the air-assisted system (EPA10) the liquid-only system (GHG14, GHG17), and the Gen V Global Aftertreatment System 2.0.
-Technicians will study ATS diagnostic procedures via both fault code and symptom-based issues with a combination of log file analysis and hands-on exercises.
+This course focuses on the components, operation, and diagnostics of the DETROIT engine’s air and aftertreatment system.
+Students learn the proper operation and diagnostics of air system components (both electronic faults and symptom-based issues).
+The ATS system includes a detailed study of the DOC and DPF filters, their related sensors, and all aspects of the regeneration process with a focus on GHG14/17 and Gen 5 GATS 2.0 systems.
+Students study ATS diagnostic procedures, both fault code and symptom-based issues, with a combination of log file analysis and hands-on exercises.

-This advanced course will provide an in-depth look at how all the components of the fuel system from the fuel tank to the injector work together on a properly running engine.
-Based on that knowledge, technicians will learn how to use the latest electronic service routines and troubleshooting to diagnose fault codes or symptom-based failures on the fuel system.
-The course will cover the evolution of the DD engine fuel system from its initial EPA07 release through the latest Gen V version.
+This course provides an in-depth look at how all the components of the fuel system, from the fuel tank to the injector, work together on a properly running engine.
+Based on that knowledge, technicians learn how to use the latest electronic service routines and troubleshooting material to diagnose fault codes or symptom-based issues with the fuel system.

 CVG18 DT12 TRANSMISSION (3 DAYS)